 Students applying for the Davis/Gerstein will need to prepare the following materials to submit online via WiSH:

-1) Detailed description of the research project (no more than five double-spaced pages).
-The description of the project should include a brief budget statement about how funds will be applied.
+1) Detailed proposal for the research project (no more than five double-spaced pages).
+The proposal should include a description of the project, a research timeline, specifics on how the faculty mentor and the student will coordinate research and advising time, and a budget statement about how funds will be applied.

 2) Letter of recommendation from the faculty mentor who will supervise the proposed research project.